thoughtspot/thoughtspot.github.io/_end-user/search/about-tables.md

     ![Enable or disable column summaries]({{ site.baseurl }}/images/table-config-column-summary.png "Enable or disable column summaries")

-Column summaries are not available for tables with more than 15000 rows, unless the data comes from an [Embrace connection]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html).
+Column summaries are not available for tables with more than 1000 rows.

 ## About headlines (summary information)